nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

 }
 ```

 The GET method for `Login` and the helper method `GetOwnerByEmail` should feel pretty familiar, but the POST method for `Login` has some new code in it we haven't seen before.
 We're looking up an owner by their email address and then it's saving some of the owner data into a cookie.
-The way this works is that when a user successfully logs in, the server is going to create something that's almost like a drivers license, and populate that license with whatever information it chooses--in this case our code is choosing to add the owner's Id, email address, name, and role.
+The way this works is that when a user successfully logs in, the server is going to create something that's almost like a drivers license, and populate that license with whatever information it chooses--in this case our code is choosing to add the owner's Id, email address, name, neighborhoodId, and role.
 It then takes that license and puts it in the cookie.
 A cookie is a way that we can store data on a user's browser.
 After logging in, every time an owner makes a request to the server, the browser will send up the value of that cookie.
 The ASP<span>.NET</span> Core framework will look at the cookie every time and know who the user is that's making the request.

 We have to let ASP<span>.NET</span> Core know that we plan on using cookies for authentication.
 In the `Startup.cs` file, change the `ConfigureServices` and `Configure` methods to look like the following